pseiler/puppet-lanserver/README.md

 To have an easy overview if everything is running, run ``lanserver status`` on the command line

+## Controlling services
+Every service running is controlled by systemd.
+Check the specific service or use the controller script "lanserver" to start or stop all lanserver services.

 **ENHANCE ME**

 ## ToDos